berlino/berlino.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

-Researcher at Apple AI/ML, working on pretraining and foundation models.
+Researcher at Apple AI/ML, working on the pretraining of foundation models.

 Previously, I was a postdoc at MIT and obtained my PhD from the University of Edinburgh.
 I worked on semantic parsing and machine translation.